Skip to main content

 • Narrow, elongated shape

-• Claw marks visible but finer
+• Fine claw marks visible

 • Toes form a diamond‑shaped pattern